aditya100x/L5-Banana-Speak/README.md

 # L5-Banana-Speak
+#  using VanillaJS and Javascript.
+---

- A trranslation website to translate language to banana using VANILLA JS AND JAVASCRIPT
+ A website to translate english language to banana using VANILLA JS AND JAVASCRIPT.

+ ---